 “Then he took it down, wrapped it in linen cloth and placed it in a tomb cut in the rock, one in which no one had yet been laid.
 Luke 23:53

-In schooldays, there was a Robert Lowry hymn that we sang regularly which included the lines:
+In schooldays, there was a Robert Lowry hymn that was sung regularly which included the lines:

 Low in the grave He lay, Jesus my Saviour,